seanWLawrence/hendrix/README.md

 - Improve help message on CLI
 - Create generator command to scaffold basic hendrix template to get started quicker
+- Add prettier to rendered templates before creating the file
+- Create packages for common templates for easier setup

 ## Contributing